Franz Schön's Palace (Sosnowiec): History

-Erected in 1900 – 1903 in eclectic style, commissioned by Oskar Schöna.
+Erected in 1900 – 1903 in eclectic style, commissioned by Franz Schöna.
 The building was built on a plot, bought in 1885 by the Schön family, from Count Mortimer-Tschischky, on the bank of Black Przemsza River.
-The original owner was killed during the revolution in 1905.
-The palace was inhabited by Franz and Emma Schön.

 During the First Silesian Uprising, in 1919 the building of the palace was the headquarters of the uprising with headquarters of the defense of the plebiscite, preparing the III Silesian uprising in 1921.

 Spinning fires in 1907 and World War I contributed to the deterioration of the financial situation of the family, thus the palace was leased for court.
 In 1923 the building was adapted for the court, during the German occupation, it housed Deutsches Haus.
 Since 1945, it has re-established the seat of the court.